 We are heading for a change in the economy, as well as recognized economic experts.
 Away from having to be, free to Erich Fromm.
 Gunnar Froh, Managing Director of Airbnb in Germany, is accordingly approaching the company's approach:

-"Airbnb is also so successful because we create unique experiences that mean more to people than material goods.
-The Airbnb study proves that society is changing in a sustainable way and that in the meantime it is more about access to individual experiences than about ownership. "
+“Airbnb is also so successful because we create unique experiences that mean more to people than material goods.
+The Airbnb study shows that society is changing permanently and that access to individual experiences is now more important than ownership. ”

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).